khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Whale Alert](https://user-images.githubusercontent.com/46355364/207843214-20232465-9a52-4b66-b01a-0b8cecbdd612.png)

-Enter the key into the OpenBB Terminal by typing:
+Enter the key into the Finance Analysis by typing:

 ```console
 /keys/walert REPLACE_WITH_KEY